 Magic Chicken Noodle Soup

-- 3 cups rotisserie chicken, cooked and shredded (skin removed), or 1 pound skinless chicken breasts cooked and shredded
+- 3 cups rotisserie chicken, fully cooked and shredded (skin removed), or 1 pound skinless chicken breasts fully cooked and shredded

 - ¾ cup diced carrots

 - ½ cup diced celery

 - 2 tablespoons salted butter

 - 1 teaspoon dried marjoram

 - 1 teaspoon dried thyme

 - 1½ teaspoons salt